kopasxnkliang/IPMN-07/utils/readme.md

 nltk.download('punkt')
 ```

 4. Before fine-tuning the original MVP-data-to-text model, check the parameter setting including the learning rate, batch size, evaluation metrics and other essential parameters in ./TextBox/textbox/properties/overall.yaml and ./TextBox/textbox/properties/dataset/str_data.yaml.
 Also, check if the remaining disk storage is larger than 10GB because while fine-tuning the pretrained model, the latest fine-tuned model as well as the best fine-tuned model will be saved in the ./TextBox/saved/STR_data_<start_training_time>.
+The best fine-tuned model is selected by the highest generation score, which sums up the selected evaluation metrics.
+The metrics include: bleu, rouge-1, rouge-2, rouge-l and meteor.
+These metrics can be assigned in <dataset_name>.yaml in the same folder as the str_data.yaml.

 Besides, adjusting batch size according to the GPU memory.
 For a single RTX 2080 Ti with 12GB GPU memory, the batch size for training is limited to 2, while eval batch size can only be set as 1.
 For a single RTX 3090 with 24GB GPU memory, the training and evaluation batch size can be set as 20 and 10, respectively.

 To fine-tune a new MVP-data-to-text model, run
 ```